emblyne/nightreign/README.md

 1.1 Added Checklist against bosses.json that persists upon reload via localStorage

-1.2 Added Images for Bosses & Damage Types
+1.2 Added Images for Bosses & Damage Types, as well as options for the Everdark Sovereigns.

 - Upcoming Features